Master's Program FAQ: Courses and program information

 Courses are generally offered on a two-year cycle, described below, which is good to consult for planning.
 Some students taking one course each semester finish in four years.
 Students taking two courses per semester often finish in two years.
 Students taking four graduate courses per semester who start in a Fall semester can finish in one year.

-We are also planning to offer the following topics courses:
+In Fall 2021, we also plan to offer the following topics course:

 What about the following academic year?

 In the 2022-2023 academic year, we anticipate offering the following A/B sequences: